paulhibbitts/published-markdown-files/edci337-guest-talk-session-guide.md

 **3. Press "Publish as a Web Page"**

 Watch a Markdown file become a styled web page in seconds.
 That's the moment of delight – and it's intentional.

-> *"I'm blown away just by the fact you put a URL into Docsify-This and then you get a URL back for a web page… done!
-Take the URL and go.
-It is so seamless."*
-> — J. Groom, Co-founder, Reclaim Hosting (Reclaim Today, Episode 39)

 > [!NOTE]
 > This activity uses a pre-hosted file — publishing your own content requires a place to store it online, such as GitHub or Codeberg.